-Burpee has been around for more than a century and its name is virtually synonymous with seed.
-They may have the most extensive list of vegetable start options online.
+Burpee has been around for more than a century, and its name is virtually synonymous with seed.
+They have the most extensive list of vegetable start options online that I've found.
 When browsing, choose “Plant” under “Form” in their dropdown menu, and you’ll see all the options for transplants.
 These are some great options and there are so many more.

 The Tasteful Garden

-A smaller operation than the others, The Tasteful Garden was a leader in selling vegetable plants online, and I’ve ordered from them many times.
+A smaller operation, The Tasteful Garden was a leader in selling vegetable plants online, and I’ve ordered from them many times.
 In addition to a variety of tomatoes, peppers and herbs, they also offer starts for more specialized things like celery and asparagus.
-These are a couple of classics I’m considering.
+These are a couple of classics I recommend.